-The Group closely monitors interest rate movements, and seeks to limit its exposure to such movements by managing the interest rate repricing structure of its assets and liabilities.
-The Group actively manages its interest rate repricing gap exposure, with a bias towards floating rates and with exposure limits that are approved by the Board of Directors.
-The Group does not take interest rate trading positions and all of its interest rate risk is typically in the banking book where hedge accounting applies.
-The Group also utilizes interest rate related derivative financial instruments to manage its exposure to fluctuations in interest rates for specific transactions or groups of transactions.
+Investcorp closely monitors interest rate movements, and seeks to limit its exposure to such movements by managing the interest rate repricing structure of its assets and liabilities.
+Investcorp actively manages its interest rate repricing gap exposure, with a bias towards floating rates and with exposure limits that are approved by Investcorp Bank's Board of Directors.
+Investcorp does not take interest rate trading positions and all of its interest rate risk is typically in the banking book where hedge accounting applies.
+Investcorp also utilizes interest rate related derivative financial instruments to manage its exposure to fluctuations in interest rates for specific transactions or groups of transactions.